uswds/uswds-site/pages/documentation/getting-started/designers.md

 {% include download-buttons-design.html %}

 ### Retired design files
-The following design files are no longer being maintained by the USWDS team as of version 1.0.0.
+USWDS no longer maintains the following design files.
 The most recent versions remain available for download at the links below.
-While USWDS team is no longer maintaining these files, we'd love to hear from any teams that are using these files and adding new components when new versions of USWDS is released.
+While USWDS is no longer maintaining these files, we'd love to hear from any teams that are using them and adding new components when new versions of USWDS are released.
 [Send us an email](mailto:@uswds@gsa.gov).

-#### 1.6.12
+#### 1.6.10
-{% include download-buttons-design-retired-1.6.12.html %}
+{% include download-buttons-design-retired-1.6.10.html %}

 #### 1.0.0
 {% include download-buttons-design-retired-1.0.0.html %}